-The viaduct will provide an important new link in the area’s walking and cycling network, opening up local access to the industrial and natural heritage of the Erewash Valley and increasing active recreation.
-Investment in this project would provide the opportunity to develop further infrastructure which would promote sustainable travel over a much wider area.
+The viaduct offers an important new link in the area’s walking and cycling network, opening up local access to the industrial and natural heritage of the Erewash Valley and increasing active recreation.
+This project provides the opportunity to develop further infrastructure which promotes sustainable travel over a much wider area.

-The viaduct is already attracting heritage related tourism which is expected to expand significantly when public access is secured.
-This will present opportunities to create links and partnerships with other local heritage destinations such as the nearby World Heritage designated Derwent Valley Mills, the Midland Railway Trust at Butterley , the Ecclesbourne Valley Railway and the Erewash Museum.
+The opening of the viaduct has attracted heritage related tourism, and will present opportunities to create links and partnerships with other local heritage destinations such as the nearby World Heritage designated Derwent Valley Mills, the Midland Railway Trust at Butterley , the Ecclesbourne Valley Railway and the Erewash Museum.

 The FoBV is empowering local people to bring about positive change within their community.
 Participation in the project provides opportunities to acquire new skills and confidence.
 The project is enabling local people to become actively involved in the regeneration of their community.
 The heritage rich site generates local pride and builds community resilience.

 People visiting the viaduct learn about their heritage through interpretation materials, guided walks, leaflets, brochures, websites, videos and guides.
 There will be much informal learning as families visit the viaduct and become acquainted with its fascinating stories.
 The viaduct also provides an inspiring educational resource where local children can learn in the great outdoors.
 A reopened viaduct creates the opportunity for a new generation to learn about the viaduct and to care for it.